-The Certified EIR did not discuss human remains.
+The Certified EIR did not discuss human remains as it was not required to do so at the time the EIR was certified.

 There are no known formal cemeteries on the Site.
 However, it is possible that unknown human remains could be located on sites that would be developed under the Master Plan.